 He is the recipient of some prominent fellowships, grants, and prizes awarded by the Academia de Flauta de Verão, Caixa Geral de Depósitos, Calouste Gulbenkian Foundation, Escola Superior de Música de Lisboa, Festival Internacional de Órgão de Braga, Fernando Otero, Fundação da Juventude, Fundação Gestão dos Direitos dos Artistas, Fundação para a Ciência e a Tecnologia, Help Musicians, iMelody Music Club, Leões de Portugal, Miso Music Portugal, Orquestra Clássica do Centro, Banda Sinfónica Portuguesa, Royal College of Music London, Royal Music Association, RTP/Antena 2, Sociedade Portuguesa de Autores, Tomaribando, The ACTOR Project, The National Flute Association and Portuguese Republic — Ministry of Culture.

 Jorge has had roles in various esteemed residencies, programs, mentorships, and composer schemes, including the ENOA Composers Residency (2017) with the Gulbenkian Orchestra and Conductor Nuno Coelho, the Jovens Compositores programme (2018-19) at Estúdios Victor Córdon under the guidance of Luís Tinoco and Victor Hugo Pontes, and Compota 2019 by Sentidos Ilimitados, mentored by Paula Pinto at Biblioteca de Marvila.
-More recently, he joined the London Philharmonic Orchestra's Young Composers Programme (2024/25), mentored by Pulitzer Prize-winning composer and conductor Tania León, and participated in the ORA Singers Graduate Composers Showcase (2024) under Suzi Digby OBE, where his choral work Munda Me premiered.
-He also took part in the TalentLAB '24 program at Les Théâtres de la Ville de Luxembourg with YUM!, mentored by Alexandra Lacroix, and was a mentee in the ACTOR Mentorship Program (2021–2023), working with renowned mentors such as Ichiro Fujinaga and Pulitzer Prize winner Roger Reynolds.
+More recently, he joined the London Philharmonic Orchestra's Young Composers Programme (2024/25), mentored by Pulitzer Prize-winning composer and conductor Tania León, and participated in the ORA Singers Graduate Composers Showcase (2024) under Suzi Digby OBE.
+He also took part in the TalentLAB '24 program at Les Théâtres de la Ville de Luxembourg, mentored by Alexandra Lacroix, and was a mentee in the ACTOR Mentorship Program (2021–2023), working with renowned mentors such as Ichiro Fujinaga and Pulitzer Prize winner Roger Reynolds.

 Jorge Ramos holds degrees from Conservatório de Música Calouste Gulbenkian de Braga, Escola Superior de Música de Lisboa, and a Doctorate in Music Composition granted by the prestigious Royal College of Music London.
-He currently serves as a collaborator at The ACTOR Project — Orchestration practice in the 21st century (CAN) and CESEM ESML (PT).
-As an artist for the European Network for Opera Academies, he is the London Philharmonic Orchestra Young Composer for 2024/2025.
+He currently collaborates on contemporary music research at CESEM — Centro de Estudos em Música PT, and is a 2026 Trainee Trustee at Spitalfields Music UK, continuing a deepening involvement in artistic direction, management, entrepreneurship, and governance across cultural institutions.

-His upcoming projects include SOHO, a chamber orchestra work premiering with the London Philharmonic Orchestra.
-He is also working on An Aria for the Mallard, a collaborative installation with visual artist Rosana Antolí and soprano Claire Rocha Santos, commissioned by the Calouste Gulbenkian Foundation.
-In addition, he is composing Music for a Greek Museum, a new sound work for the Kotsanas Museum of Ancient Greek Technology (2025–2026), commissioned by the museum as part of the EUROMUSE Project.
-The work is designed to sonically unify the museum’s exhibitions and will be part of the permanent collection, accompanied by an album release and online concerts.
+His current projects include An Aria for the Mallard, a collaborative installation with visual artist Rosana Antolí and soprano Claire Rocha Santos, supported by the Calouste Gulbenkian Foundation for the new garden at CAM – Centre for Modern Art.
+He is also presenting Music for a Greek Museum, currently on exhibition at the Kotsanas Museum of Ancient Greek Technology (2025–2026), commissioned as part of the EUROMUSE Project.

 © PRS/MCPS/SPA/GDA